-You can identify the InterCon-NetTool by its icon: signary.
+You can identify the InterCon-NetTool by its icon: six.
 The Inter-Con-NetTool can be started with the usual mechanisms of your operating system.

 The program settings are saved in the InterCon-NetTool.ini' file.
-This file is stored in the user folder of the user that is currently logged in.
+This file is stored in the directory '/Benutzer/<NAME>/Library/Preferences/InterCon-NetTool'.